Korkeasaari Zoo: Conservation work

-Korkeasaari Zoo is a member of the European Association of Zoos and Aquaria (EAZA).
+Korkeasaari Zoo is a full member of the European Association of Zoos and Aquaria (EAZA).
+It is also a member of the World Association of Zoos and Aquariums WAZA and the International Union for Conservation of Nature.

 The zoo works with other modern zoos to maintain a healthy and viable zoo population with EAZA Ex-situ Programme and takes part in reintroduction programmes.
 Korkeasaari Zoo holds the European studbook for markhors, European forest reindeers and snowy owls and works as their conservation coordinator.